umd-lib/reciprocal-borrowing/README.md

 The "transactions.log" file contains the results of *completed* authentications, in which the user was successfully authenticated.

-Each line in the "tranactions.log" file has the following form:
+Each line in the "transactions.log" file has the following form:

 ```text
 [<TIMESTAMP>] <IDENTIFIER>,lending_org_code=<LENDING_ORG>,auth_org_code=<AUTH_ORG>,authorized=[true|false]